abiy-ahmed/proj/README.md

 A CLI tool for my custom cipher named the "Disco" cipher.
 I designed and implemented it for an EOC project my freshman year of college.
 Link to presentation: https://docs.google.com/presentation/d/1ia7eonD8dAXuNkDGN7hvOPAoIQj5Gtngd3KB2CbGMxw/edit?usp=sharing

+fakedox.py
+A fake "doxx" generator that generates a completely random but plausible identity.
+Joke script for discord chats.

 hangman.py
 Simple terminal-based hangman game where you can customize the source of phrases, and game results are saved to a file.